Frequently Asked Questions

 What is the “hold harmless” period?

 From July through September 2026, DPHHS will have a hold harmless period for the community engagement requirement.
-During these months, applications will be reviewed for compliance with the community engagement requirement, but applicants will not be denied coverage for noncompliance with the new requirement as long as they meet all other conditions of eligibility.
+During these months, applications will be reviewed for compliance with the community engagement requirement, but clients will not be denied coverage for noncompliance with the new requirement as long as they meet all other conditions of eligibility.

 Starting in October 2026, the hold harmless period will end, and noncompliance with the community engagement requirement will be enforced with denial and disenrollment.